MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

-When you build a copilot message extension plugin you're also building an app that runs across the Microsoft 365 ecosystem.
+When you build a message extension copilot plugin you're also building an app that runs across the Microsoft 365 ecosystem.
 [Copilot for Microsoft 365](ecosystem.md) takes advantage of the [extensibility available to Microsoft Teams apps](/microsoftteams/platform/m365-apps/overview) by building upon Teams message extensions.
-That means that the copilot you create is also a [Teams search-based message extension](/microsoftteams/platform/m365-apps/extend-m365-teams-message-extension) that can freely flow across the Microsoft 365 experiences that support it and is part of the rich set of extensibility options that exist for Microsoft 365.
+That means that the copilot plugin you create is also a [Teams search-based message extension](/microsoftteams/platform/m365-apps/extend-m365-teams-message-extension) that can freely flow across the Microsoft 365 experiences that support it and is part of the rich set of extensibility options that exist for Microsoft 365.

 With Microsoft 365 you can create apps that are contextually aware of where they're running and can provide an ideal experience right where your customers are working.
 Saving users time in context switching between apps and simplifying the coding experience for you.
-When used as a copilot, your plugin is hosted within the relevant copilot for Microsoft 365 experience.
+When used with copilot, your plugin is surfaced within relevant copilot for Microsoft 365 experiences.
 When used as a Teams app, it  surfaces as a message extension in the relevant Microsoft 365 experience (Teams, Microsoft 365 app, Outlook).

 ## App development for Microsoft 365